sindresorhus/alfy/readme.md

 Type: `object`

+###### 1. Root level variable

 variables can be useful when passing variables in scripts to Alfred.

-In alfred, variable includes item-level variable and root-level variable.
+In alfred, variable includes `item-level variable` and `root-level variable`.

-You can set a root-level variable by putting variables in this options object in the following ways:
+You can set a `root-level variable` by putting variables in this options object in the following ways:

 ```js
 alfy.output(